-The hybrid resume, which is also called a combination resume, is a combination of the chronological resume format and the functional resume format.
+The hybrid resume, also called a combination resume, is a combination of the chronological resume format and the functional resume format.

 It highlights the job seeker’s skills and achievements section first (like a functional resume) followed by work experience (the focus of a chronological resume format).
 While the chronological resume format seems a bit too traditional to some modern job seekers, the functional resume format is typically not preferred by hiring managers.